Pakevin/Coursera-Intermediate-Pandas/README.md

 ### Modifications:

-* The first 10 entries in the column '' have been deleted in order to create missing values for teaching purposes.
+* The first 10 entries in the column 'dcnlnothp' have been deleted in order to create missing values for teaching purposes.
 * Only the first 300 rows of the complete dataset are present in this subset.

 ### About the Instructor: